 VanillaPura is pleased to introduce The Sa Pa.
 Gourmet Vietnamese whole star anise for baking and extract making.
-Due to the dry, brittle nature of this and other spices, they are sealed in pouches but often not vacuum sealed.
+Due to the dry, brittle nature of this and other spices, they are sealed in pouches but often not vacuum sealed as the sharp edges of some spices can puncture a vacuumed pouch.

 ||Whole, Vietnamese Star Anise.
 Gourmet.